Kevin Durant's Achilles Injury Irrevocably Alters NBA Finals and so Much More

 Durant was spectacular in his first game in just over a month, scoring 11 points in only 12 minutes and draining all three of his three-point attempts during the Warriors' season-saving 106-105 win over the Toronto Raptors.

 But that was before he got hurt shortly into the second quarter.
 Now, he will undergo an MRI on Tuesday morning, the results of which will reverberate around the league in countless ways, both now and into the future.
+ESPN's Ramona Shelburne and Adrian Wojnarowski are reporting the Warriors believe it's a torn right Achilles’ tendon.

+The Warriors believe Kevin Durant’s MRI on Tuesday will confirm a torn right Achilles’ tendon, league sources tell me and @wojespn

 No injury could possibly be more widely and devastatingly impactful than this one, to this player, on this team, at this time.

-Warriors believe MRI will confirm Kevin Durant has torn right Achilles tendon, per @ramonashelburne https://t.co/ZuOM2q16Sp

 The future of the Warriors dynasty has hung in the balance all series—all season, really—as Durant's upcoming free agency cast a shadow over everything they did.